Surrey Research Park

 The Surrey Research Park is a large research park in Guildford, Surrey.
 The Surrey Research Park has been planned, developed, funded and managed by the University of Surrey which operates the park as a wholly owned University Enterprise Unit.

 Objectives

-The Park was first established in 1981 to meet five objectives which remain as guiding principles for the site.
+The Park was first established in 1981 to meet five objectives which remain guiding principles for the site.
 These support the three stakeholders in the site.
-The objectives for the University include: to develop some independent income for the University of Surrey, raising the profile of the University of Surrey as a centre for scholarship and innovation and supporting technology and knowledge transfer to tenants.
+The objectives for the university include: to develop some independent income for the University of Surrey, raising the profile of the University of Surrey as a centre for scholarship and innovation and supporting technology and knowledge transfer to tenants.
 The objective set by the Park for tenant companies is to give them a competitive advantage through sharing the risks of starting a company and gaining access to technology, talent and property tenure arrangements that give the businesses flexibility to match their needs as they grow.
-For the local government, whose involvement was to grant permission for the site on University land, is to support regional economic development.